Article Overview: Things to Do in Crater Lake National Park

 If you’re staying the night then you might as well add stargazing to your list of things to do at Crater Lake!

-Crater Lake National Park is one of the best places for stargazing in America, offering clear and unobstructed views of the night sky.
+Crater Lake National Park is one of the best places in America for stargazing, offering clear and unobstructed views of the night sky.

 The park’s remote location and lack of light pollution make it an ideal location for stargazing, and visitors can often see the Milky Way and other celestial phenomena with the naked eye.